haxiaww/Machine-Learning-Sleep-and-Lifestyle/README.md

 ## Conclusion

 This project demonstrates the importance of understanding sleep health in relation to lifestyle factors.
 The findings could inform strategies for improving sleep quality through targeted lifestyle changes.

+## Acknowledgement

+I would like to clarify that the data I am presenting is synthetic and created by me for illustrative purposes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.